 The experiences of people whose out-of-body adventures allow them to see and hear events that their unconscious body shouldn't be able to perceive are more difficult to explain.
 However, it is plausible that unconscious people can still register sensory cues and prior knowledge and incorporate them into their NDE.
 Whether this is more plausible than the subject's soul floating out of their body is a matter of personal opinion.

 Of course, this only scratches the surface of all the possible explanations for an NDE.
 NDEs seem to offer some hope that death is not necessarily something to be feared, nor is it the end of consciousness.
 Even science has a difficult time grasping death -- the medical community has struggled with specific definitions for clinical death, organ death and brain death for decades.
 For every aspect of an NDE, there is at least one scientific explanation for it.
 And for every scientific explanation, there seem to be five NDE cases that defy it.

-For lots more information on near-death experiences and related topics, check out the links on the next page.
+For lots more information on near-death experiences and related topics, check out the links below.

 Related HowStuffWorks Articles